 - Write all assignment due dates in your planner.

 - Read over your notes soon after you have written them.

 - Review the vocabulary list as you go.

-- Do all warm-ups, homework, worksheets, study questions, etc.
+- Do all in-class assignments, homework, worksheets, study questions, etc.

-- Keep your handouts, lecture summaries, and study questions organized in your composition notebook.
+- Keep your handouts, lecture summaries, and study questions organized in your notebook.

 - Always read assigned material and make a graphic organizer to help you summarize main ideas.

 - Set up a study group and study with friends.